nuwave/lighthouse/docs/master/api-reference/directives.md

 """
 directive @auth(
   """
-  Use a particular guard to retrieve the user.
+  Specify which guards to use, e.g. ["api"].
+  When not defined, the default from `lighthouse.php` is used.
   """
-  guard: String
+  guard: [String!]
 ) on FIELD_DEFINITION
 ```